kbeckman/beckmanshire-chef/README.md

 - Install [ChefDK](https://downloads.chef.io/chef-dk/mac/)
 - Generate an SSH key pair for the target machine (required for GitHub access to `beckmanshire` homesick repo).
 After creation, add the public key to GitHub.
+  - _NOTE: This key should be generated without a passphrase so the `chef-client` can successfully clone a git repository without being prompted for a passphrase._
 ```shell
 ssh-keygen -t rsa -b 4096 -C "your_email@your_domain.com"
 cat .ssh/id_rsa.pub